cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 The **"Description"** tab presents two fields for a selected element:

-- **Schema Description** — the normative description carried in the source CIM schema (the UML model in the `.qea`, `.eap`, `.xmi`, etc. file).
+- **Schema Description**: the normative description carried in the source CIM schema (the UML model in the `.qea`, `.eap`, `.xmi`, etc. file).
 This text is read-only by design: it reflects the definition as it exists in the model and cannot be edited in **CIMTool**.
-- **Profile Description** — a field for additional notes you supply.
+- **Profile Description**: a field for additional notes you supply.
 AsciiDoc syntax is honored here, so you can format and style the text.

 Click on the image to present a larger view.